Absence of Ground States in the Renormalized Massless Translation-Invariant Nelson Model

-In this paper, we prove absence of ground states for the fiber operators in the translation invariant renormalized massless Nelson model.
+In this paper, we prove absence of ground states for the fiber operators in the translation-invariant renormalized massless Nelson model.
 The method used in the proof follows along the lines of \cite{Dam.2018}, but crucially avoids non-degeneracy of ground states as an ingredient, even though it would be available (see \cite{Miyao.2019}).
-Instead, we rely on a momentum estimate for hypothetical ground states derived via rotation invariance.
-The purpose of avoiding non-degeneracy of ground states as an ingredient is threefold: First of all, the method found in this paper can in principle be applied to translation invariant models which cannot be expected to have non-degenerate ground states, such as models with spin.
+Instead, we rely on a momentum estimate for hypothetical ground states derived via rotation-invariance.
+The purpose of avoiding non-degeneracy of ground states as an ingredient is threefold: First of all, the method found in this paper can in principle be applied to translation-invariant models which cannot be expected to have non-degenerate ground states, such as models with spin.
 Second, it allows us to remove unnatural technical assumptions and work under very general hypotheses.
-Third, it allows us to an almost self-contained proof of our claim.
+Third, it results in an almost self-contained proof of our claim.

-Along the way, we obtain several new results about the domain and the form domain of the renormalized fiber operators that also hold for the massive model.
-In particular, we show that all fiber operators have the same form domain, but the intersection between the domain of two different fiber operators is $\{0\}$ in case of the 3-dimensional Nelson model.
+In order to prove the main result, we need some quite strong technical results about the convergence to the renormalized models.
+These also allow us to prove several new results about the domain and the form domain of the renormalized fiber operators, which hold both for the massive and the massless model.
+In particular, we show that all fiber operators have the same form domain, but the intersection between the domain of two different fiber operators is $\{0\}$ in case of the three-dimensional massless Nelson model.